Well not at that moment it isn't until the situation calms down, If it was me I'd be staying away from North Africa at the moment for starters.

 However the Egyptian hagglers etc & lack of respect towards westerners wears alot of tourist down & turns off alot of people from returning.

 It certainly is worth doing the whole Egyptian circle once in your life but IMHO now is not the best time.
-There are loads of less volatile places you can go where you'll be much safer. over 5 years ago
+There are loads of less volatile places you can go where you'll be much safer. almost 6 years ago

 Yes, you've seen it in countless documentaries on TV so it's worth being prepared to be disappointed - just so you can be astonished when you do getvthere.